How To Find the Right Wedding Photographer

 Photography websites are a great introduction to an artist's work.
 The purpose of a site is to offer a primer on a photographer's visual worldview.
 Images are handpicked, curated and presented with the utmost care.
 When someone's work has caught your eye, be sure to request access to as much of their work as you'd like to see – not just what the photographer wants you to see.
 In order to get a really thorough sense of what a wedding photographer is capable of, you will need to do a deep dive into their work.
 Most importantly, you want to be absolutely certain that your photographer can handle all of the scenarios that your wedding day will present.

 HAVE QUESTIONS FOR DAVE ABOUT HOW TO FIND THE RIGHT PHOTOGRAPHER FOR YOUR WEDDING?
-DROP ME A LINE.
+DROP US A LINE.